 Strong and Emphasis tags

 The Strong tag, <strong>, and the Emphasis tag, <em>, are considered Semantic Markup that allows for added meaning to your content.
-It serves as an indication to a screen reader of how something should be understood.
+In some cases, they can serve as an indication of emphasis to a screen reader.

 Semantic mark-up is better than mark-up used purely for styling but unfortunately, many screen readers ignore these tags by default.
 Some screen readers (e.g. JAWS and NVDA) can be configured to announce the emphasis, but enabling this requires some technical knowledge.